Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Stacking method

 \Cref{eq:stack_model} is a linear system and can thus be solved via the weighted least-squares method (see section~3.1 of \citealt{Viero2013} for an explicit derivation).
 Moreover, we can use maps from multiple fields to fit for the stacked flux densities simultaneously.
-For $M$ total pixels across all of the data maps, we define $\tens{X}$ as the $M\,{\times}\,N$ matrix where column $i$ contains the beam-convolved images $X_i$ and $\mathbf{y}$ is the $M\,{\times}\,1$ vector of the data (note that $X_i$ and $y$ must be flattened from a 2D image to a 1D vector in the same way, and images from multiple fields must be added to the vectors and matrices in the same order).
-We also incorporate the weights (and the masks) in the diagonal $M\,{\times}\,M$ matrix $\tens{W}$, where $W_{ii}\,{=}\,1/\sigma_{ii}^2$ if the pixel is not masked, and otherwise {\tt nan}.
+For $M$ total pixels across all of the data maps, we defined $\tens{X}$ as the $M\,{\times}\,N$ matrix where column $i$ contains the beam-convolved images $X_i$ and $\mathbf{y}$ is the $M\,{\times}\,1$ vector of the data (note that $X_i$ and $y$ must be flattened from a 2D image to a 1D vector in the same way, and that images from multiple fields must be added to the vectors and matrices in the same order).
+We also incorporated the weights (and masks) in the diagonal $M\,{\times}\,M$ matrix $\tens{W}$, where $W_{ii}\,{=}\,1/\sigma_{ii}^2$ if the pixel is not masked, and {\tt nan} otherwise.
 The best-fit stacking amplitudes are then just the solution to the weighted linear least-squares problem,

-In traditional stacking, it is common to create small equally-sized cutouts around each source and average these cutouts together.
-Ideally, for far-IR images of unresolved galaxies, these should all look like the instrumental point-spread function (PSF), and so these 2D stacks are excellent tools for checking for systematic errors.
+In traditional stacking, creating small equally sized cutouts around each source and averaging these cutouts together is common.
+Ideally, for far-IR images of unresolved galaxies, these should all resemble the instrumental point-spread function (PSF), and so these 2D stacks are excellent tools for checking for systematic errors.
 We can easily generalise the 2D stacking method from regular stacking to {\tt SimStack} by noting that while the central pixel in a regular 2D stack is the covariance between the map and the catalogue, the offset pixels represent the shifted cross-correlations.
 We can achieve the same result by calculating cross-correlations between our data $y$ and our model $S_1 X_1 + \dots + S_N X_N$.
-In practice, we offset the data images and corresponding weights by integer pixel values $(\Delta x, \Delta y)$ relative to the model image, then re-solve \cref{eq:lstsq_eq} for a new set of stacking flux densities $\mathbf{\hat{S}}$.
+In practice, we offset the data images and corresponding weights by integer pixel values $(\Delta x, \Delta y)$ relative to the model image, then re-solved \cref{eq:lstsq_eq} for a new set of stacking flux densities $\mathbf{\hat{S}}$.